raphaelbastide/1962/INSTRUCTIONS.md

 #### Object origins

-Default object origins are usually defined by object's closest angle to the main origin at the moment of its first represtentation on the sculpture.
+Default object origins are usually defined by object's closest angle to the main origin at the moment of its first representation on the sculpture.
 It can be confusing for some objects, in this case, it is better to precise the object origin in the "Position description" key:

     Position description: Vertical, origin is the bottom center of the stick

 #### Models

 An object can be considered as a copy of another model object.
-It will inherit by default of the keys and values of its model.
+Consequently, it will inherit by default of the keys and values of its model.
 Models will be quoted with, as a key: "Model" and as a value: the model object's ID.
 In the following example, the object (ID=6) will inherit the size and Y and Z positions of its model (ID=5).

     ID: 5
         Name: Credit card